MisterVector/BNET-to-IRC/README.md

-## Project Status

-This project is no longer being developed.

 ## Battle.Net to IRC

 This is a program that bridges the communication of a Battle.Net 1.0 channel with an IRC one.